intothev01d/intothev01d.github.io/resume.md

 - Transitioned web applications over to Node.js and implemented similar RESTful services for new and existing projects
 - Built a front-end foundation for future web applications using Angular.js

-**SLA Leader for CSCI 1010E - APSU - Clarksville, TN**
-*Spring Semester 2013*

-- Taught an enhanced lab class for CSCI 1010E Intro to Programming in C++
-- Responsible for creating a lesson plan each week that followed along with standard class sessions
-- Reviewed and explained basic programming concepts in C++, answered questions related to assignments and problems, and prepared the students for quizzes and exams

 ### Skills Summary
-***
 - Programming Languages - JavaScript, TypeScript, HTML5, CSS3, Objective-C, Swift, Java, Python, PHP, SQL, C++
 - Platforms/Frameworks - iOS, Android, React Native, Node.js, React.js, Angular.js, Marionette.js, Backbone.js, jQuery, Bootstrap, Less, Sass
 - Database Systems - PostgreSQL, MSSQL, MySQL, SQLite